 EC export growth has nevertheless been slower than that of other regions.
-This can be explained, among other factors, by the disadvantageous geographical distribution of EC exports, principally the high share of OPEC and other developing countries -many of which have restricted imports because of decreasing export revenues and/or debt service problems-in extra-EC exports 5/.
+This can be explained, among other factors, by the disadvantageous geographical distribution of EC exports, principally the high share of OPEC and other developing countries -many of which have restricted imports because of decreasing export revenues and/or debt service problems- in extra-EC exports 5/.
 Export market growth has also been slow because of the relative importance of intra-European trade.
-Export growth seems to have been affected by the inability of turopean countries to enlarge their shares in the markets of their trading partners through shifts in supply towards articles with more dynamic international trade patterns 6/.
+Export growth seems to have been affected by the inability of their trading partners through shifts in supply towards articles with more dynamic international trade patterns 6/.